ci-compass/cicf/week01-commandline/README.md

 The goals for the week 1 lab are to:

 1. Install and use the provided Linux virtual machine (VM)
-1. Use the terminal emulator and execute commands from the command line
+2. Use the terminal emulator and execute commands from the commandline
-1. Use git to clone this repo to your VM
+3. Use Git to clone this repo to your VM

 ## Tutorial

 Begin by downloading the appropriate VM software and VM image (see the [VM README](../vm/README.md#getting-started)).
 Start the VM if you haven't already.
-At the sign-in screen log in using the credentials:
+At the sign-in screen, log in using the credentials:

     username: cicf
     password: cicf